Conversational Commerce: The Ultimate Guide for 2023

 1. Conversational commerce drives more sales

-Because each conversation is personalised to suit the customer, conversational marketing is optimised towards achieving sales.
+Because each conversation is personalized to suit the customer conversational marketing is optimized towards achieving sales.

 A recent Forrester study undertaken for Google found that 68% of shoppers prefer to choose brands that offer convenient communications like chat.